-China says will ‘crush’ Taiwan independence efforts before vote
+China says will ‘crush’ Taiwan independence efforts as vote looms

-The governing DPP, which champions Taiwan’s separate identity, will be seeking a third term in elections on Saturday.
+The governing DPP, which champions Taiwan’s separate identity, is seeking a third term in elections on Saturday.

-China’s military has promised to “crush” any efforts to promote Taiwan’s independence, a day before a crucial election on the self-ruled island which Beijing claims is part of its territory.
+China’s military has promised to “crush” any efforts to promote Taiwan’s independence, a day before a crucial election on the self-ruled island, which Beijing claims is part of its territory.

 Hundreds of thousands of people attended final pre-election rallies in Taiwan on Friday in advance of critical presidential and parliamentary polls on Saturday.